SkylineCommunications/dataminer-docs/connector-help/connector_help/Inmarsat_BGAN_Manager.md

 - Client ID
 - Client Secret

-The default scope, client ID and secret can be found in the Rest API documentation.
+The default scope, client ID, and secret can be found in the Rest API documentation.
 However, they will be configurable in the network.

 ### Redundancy